jossdoe/xpress/README.md

 On to setting up Firebase:

 - Create a new Firestore for Xpress.
+(If it asks you about security rules, set it to production mode, not test mode.)
-- Add a collection named 'links'
+- Inside your Firestore, add a collection named 'links'.
+(It will force you to create an empty document, that's fine.)
-- Create a user for Xpress, so you can log in
+- Switch to the authentication tab of Firebase.
+Enable login with mail and password.
+Create one or more user/s for Xpress.
-- Lastly, populate `firebase.config.ts` with your credentials in the following way:
+- Lastly, populate `firebase.config.ts` with your credentials (you'll find them inside your Firebase dashboard) in the following way:

 ### `firebase.config.ts`